 3) All installed equipment is checked and tested on a monthly basis by Sandwell MBC in house electrical team or approved contractor, in accordance with current standards.
-The equipment was last tested 30/05/2025.

 Compartmentation

 The high degree of fire separation between flats and the common parts is achieved by making each flat a fire-resisting enclosure.
 This is known as compartmentation.
 A compartment is simply a part of a building bounded by walls and floors that will resist the passage of fire for a specified period of time.
 The fire resistance of this construction is such that, normally, a fire will burn itself out before spreading to other parts of the building.